 Homeowners aren’t legally required to have homeowners insurance.
 However, nearly all lenders require it for anyone who’s applying for a mortgage.
 This is because homeowners insurance lowers the risk of loss in case the homeowner (or in this case, the lendee) cannot afford to repair or rebuild the home using their savings.

-However, even though you don’t have to get insurance, it’s highly recommended that you do.
+However, even though you don’t have to get insurance, it’s highly recommended that you consider having first-time home buyers insurance.
 When something wrong happens, you’ll be glad that you decided to get homeowners insurance.

 Myth #7: Your home insurance coverage is the market value of the home